-Feed the flexible hose through the appropriate soap dish aperture (fig.29) in order that the dish acts as a retaining ring (in compliance with Water Regulations).
+Feed the flexible hose through the appropriate soap dish aperture (fig.31) in order that the dish acts as a retaining ring (Water Regulations).

-Screw the flexible hose to the shower outlet and sprayhead (fig.30) ensuring the supplied washers are in place at both ends of the flexible hose.
+Screw the flexible hose to the shower outlet and sprayhead (fig.32) ensuring the supplied washers are in place at both ends of the flexible hose.

-Place the sprayhead into the holder (fig.31) and check that it fits correctly.
+Place the sprayhead into the holder (fig.33) and check that it fits correctly.

 NOTE: The holder is slightly tapered and the sprayhead and hose will only fit from one direction.

 Important: It is the conical end of the hose which grips into the holder.
 The sprayhead will not fit in the holder without the hose attached.